 Agile & scrum

-Fast, furious and effective!
+Fabrique has many years of experience with Scrum.
+We have successfully applied it for customers from different industries; large and small projects, from e-commerce to non-profit.
 Scrum is the project approach in which we work much more in parallel.
-So strategy, design, html, cms and copy go together at scrum instead of one after the other.
+So strategy, design, development, data, content and copy go together at scrum instead of one after the other.
+In short: fast, furious and effective!

 All at the same time

 Scrum is a project approach in which everybody works in parallel.
 So, with Scrum, the strategy, design, HTML, CMS and copy are tackled at the same time instead of one after the other.
 You do need to make sure that your project is well prepared and well orchestrated, but then the benefits are enormous.
 You can get started more quickly, because you can defer discussions about features until they’re relevant.
 Everything that the scrum team creates is immediately tangible and concrete, which makes decisions easy.
 It’s clear straight away if a solution will be fruitful, or just too complex.
 And above all, the scrum team regulates itself; the team is more motivated and requires less project management.

 How it works

 Perhaps you are used to agreeing exactly what you are going to deliver, but with Scrum you agree on which goals you want to achieve.
 Then you get a motivated team together, set a timeframe, and work like stink to achieve those goals.
 In other words, it is not exactly clear at the start what you will be delivering at the end.
 It's the difference between sitting at the starting point for ages to get the aim just right, before finally giving your wagon a hard shove, and just getting into the wagon and riding in it until you get to a nice place.